Geography of Florida: Terrain

 The beach at Bahia Honda in the Florida Keys, and Crandon Park in Key Biscayne.

 At 345 feet (105 m) above mean sea level, Britton Hill in northern Walton County is the highest point in Florida and the lowest known highpoint of any U.S. state.
 Much of the state south of Orlando is low-lying and fairly level; however, some places, such as Clearwater, feature vistas that rise 50 to 100 ft above the water.
+Although known for its low elevation, Florida includes a variety of distinct geographic regions.
+The upland ridges of central Florida, such as the Lake Wales Ridge, represent some of the oldest exposed land in the state and serve as important centers of biodiversity (Norrell & Fuson, 2025).
+In contrast, the coastal lowlands and barrier islands along both the Atlantic and Gulf coasts formed through more recent depositional processes and continue to shift due to waves and currents (Norrell & Fuson, 2025).
+This diversity contributes to the state’s unique combination of inland highlands, wetlands, and dynamic coastal environments.
 Much of Central and North Florida, typically 25 mi or more away from the coastline, features rolling hills with elevations ranging from 100 to 250 ft.
 The most prominent topographic feature on the Florida Peninsula is the Lake Wales Ridge, a narrow sand ridge that runs north to south down the center of peninsular Florida.
 The highest point on the Ridge and in peninsular Florida, Sugarloaf Mountain, is a 312 ft peak in Lake County.
 Much of Florida has an elevation of less than 12 ft, including many populated areas such as Miami which are located on the coast.
 Miami and other parts of south Florida are the most vulnerable regions in the world to rising sea levels associated with climate change.
 Due to the vast amounts of limestone bedrock that Florida sits above, water is allowed to move relatively freely beneath dry land and to rise up to the surface.
 Water will also likely encroach from the Atlantic Coast and the Gulf Coast, and up through the Everglades, endangering the plant biomass within its marsh communities.

 Florida possessed approximately 11.4 million acres of wetlands in 1996 and nearly 29% of the state's total land area.
 Of these, 90% were freshwater wetlands under forested wetlands, marshes, scrub-shrub wetlands, and freshwater ponds.
 They play a crucial role in flood control, wildlife habitat, and groundwater recharge (Mudrey, 2011).
 Classification of this type benefits ecological planning and conservation within the different hydrological zones of the state.

 A 2014 study found Florida to be the flattest state.